Let consider the following code:

 What I am expecting

-are private, and they only make sense in the context of the contract that they are part of (A
+implementation of __myPrivateFunction are private, and they only make sense in the context of the contract that they are part of (A and B).
+They are not accessible from AB, so it is not like if a call from a function within AB wouldn't be resolvable.

 IMO, this should compile, possibly with a warning, but not with an error.